Cape Cod Tornado Leaves Power Outages, Trail Of Damage In Harwich, Yarmouth

 — Danielle Niles (@DanielleWBZ4) July 24, 2019

-The National Weather Service survey teams will have more details Wednesday on the path, width and length of the tornado.
+The National Weather Service hopes to release more details on the path, width and length of the tornado as investigators survey the area.

 The agency said the greatest amount of damage was in Harwich, where 90-percent of the town lost power during the storm and a state of emergency was declared there.